reasonset/maildeliver/README.md

 the proc called when spamfilter judged as spam a mail instead of default process for save to junk folder and remove from notification.

+#### LeaveHeaders

+If this paramater is true, cumulatively log is leaved.
+This function may make slow and heavy, but some plugins need to turn on this paramater.

+Plugins should be able to clear it.

 ### mailfilter.rb